I only work inside the forms and motifs of the Traditional Japanese Tattoo

 Each hour will include a 10 min break.

-My hourly rate is $120 USD in Albuquerque NM.
+My hourly rate is $150 in Portland Oregon.

 When I travel my rates will vary due to the average hourly cost at the shop where I work, or of the city itself.
 If you have questions about my rates while on guest spots please contact me directly.

-These are minimum estimations, the final time depends on the design, your body size, and skin type.
+These are minimum estimations when outlined by machine.
+The final time depends on the design, your body size, and skin type.

 Nuki - A singular motif without background